Gap Year Days 64 – 70

 The next day was moving day again – boy they come around quick!
 The only good thing was that we were only going a little further down the road, staying at the Hilton Garden Inn in Venice Mestre, basically the mainland part of Venice.
 If you are ever tossing up whether to stay on the island, or want to save a little money and stay nearby, this is a brilliant option!
 This is one of Hilton’s cheaper incarnations, and is perfectly located.
 The bus stop to Venice is about twenty metres from the front of the building.
 The bus takes only 10-15 minutes to get onto the island, and has a vaporetto stop right next to it to make getting around easy.
 Fares are also included in the daily Venice transport passes, but if you are paying, it’s only €1.30 per trip if bought in advance.

 We arrived early in the morning, dropped off our bags and jumped on the bus into Venice.
 We thought about our plans for the next few days, and decided to buy a 2-day Venice transport pass for €30 each.
-If you are in Venice, seriously consider these, because while I originally thought that they were excessive, when I saw that just one vaporetto trip was €7.50, I quickly changed my mind!
+If you are in Venice, seriously consider these, because while I originally thought that they were expensive, when I saw that just one vaporetto trip was €7.50, I quickly changed my mind!
 It is important to note that these are really 48 hour passes from the time you first validate, not two calendar days.

 With passes in hand we decided to cruise the canals.
 Except the first trip we took actually went from the top of the island to the bottom around the outside.
 It was so nice just to sit back and enjoy the scenery around us at a leisurely pace.